ctrlaltyash/CrowdControl/README.md

 This project combines a real-time spatial simulation engine, live risk telemetry, and a polished frontend to turn crowd-flow theory into something you can see, tune, and explore.

-## Why this matters

-Crowd safety is one of those problems that looks simple until it is not.

-A building entrance, a stadium tunnel, a transit platform, a festival gate, or a public plaza can appear fine on paper and still become dangerous when:

-- entry flow exceeds exit capacity
-- local density rises faster than people can redistribute
-- bottlenecks create compression and stagnation
-- intervention timing is too late to matter

-This simulator is useful because it gives you a visual and quantitative way to explore those failure modes before they happen.

-It is valuable for:

-- event and venue planning
-- emergency evacuation design review
-- crowd flow research and teaching
-- testing how gates, walls, and route changes alter risk
-- experimenting with mitigation policy in a safe, visual sandbox

 ## What this project is

 CrowdControl is a browser-based simulation sandbox for studying crowd movement in 2D layouts.